pfeghali/CS165B-FinalPrep/README.md

 Geometric models are constructed in the instance space, using hyperplanes or other geometric methods.
 Common geometric models are linear classifiers and SMVs.

 ### Probablistic Models
 A probabilistic model is one which outputs a targer variable representing the likeihood that an input x maps to class y.
 More generally, it is any model which utilizes the input feature space to find probabilities, rather than a specific decision.
-These can easily be mapped to classification problems, for example, as one can simply max(:) the outputs of a k-class-probability model.
+These can easily be mapped to classification problems, for example, as one can simply argmax(:) the outputs of a k-class-probability model.

 ### Logical Models
 Logical models are models which used a rule based approach to decide their output.
 Commonly, decision trees learn a set of rules from the input data.
 These methods are advantageous due to excellent performance and easy comprehensibility.